kristini-ho/modal-space-instrument/README.md

 live over the recorded accompaniment in the same patch is a key feature.
 This is done by recording the gestures that the musician makes, and entering them in real time as though they were being played, when "Play" is clicked.
 Modulating based on the current state of the mouse.
 Information about both live and recorded music is displayed.
-Damped and clear sound are adjustable.
+Damped and clear sound are adjustable, each uses a different method for creating the sound, one allows more blurred polyphonic sound using delegation of sound to another voice if the current voice is busy, the other is simply crisp, one note at a time sound.
+I think of the blur as something akin to a piano pedal.
 Everything is continuous, from pitch to ratios of blur and clarity.

 Modal space was my grand extension of the modal map.
 I wanted a person's movements, color, proximity to the instrument to affect how it reacts.
 So I made use of cv.jit, and a blobs